 Smart satellite communications for people and assets

-by Globalstar Canada Satellite Co.
+November 1, 2019 By Globalstar Canada Satellite Co.

 Competing in today’s hyper-connected and data-driven marketplace, resource companies must consistently innovate and build greater agility, affordability and reliability into their operations.
 Managing operations in Canada’s forestry, oil and gas, mining and minerals and commercial marine industries, becomes particularly challenging when it comes to reliably connecting people and assets.
 This requires a smart approach that includes satellite technology given that these companies are operating in remote and challenging environments, well beyond the reach of cellular and GSM networks.